Trends In New Home Construction: As carpet retreats to bedrooms, hard surfaces step up - Mar 2018

 The strongest flooring trend in single-family home construction over the last couple of decades has been carpet ceding share of the home to hard surface flooring.
 Carpet has retreated to the upstairs-the bedrooms and often the corridor, keeping things quiet and soft, while the living space is most often hardwood, with ceramic tile in the bathrooms.
 Hardwood is the flooring of choice for homeowners, more so for the older generations or those buying their second or third home.
 Together, carpet and hardwood account for the majority of the flooring square footage in new homes, though laminate, LVT and even rigid LVT are steadily taking share.

 In terms of hardwood, solid wood is losing share to engineered, in large part because of slab construction, which is strongest in the South.
 Generally speaking, slab constructions require engineered flooring, since there’s no subfloor.
-However, there’s also a lot of slab construction in the West, but in those drier climates, engineered flooring can run into problems.
+However, there’s also a lot of slab construction in the West, but in those drier climates, even the best engineered wood flooring can run into problems.
 In some of these regions, laminate flooring is a common alternative.

 While carpet still has the second floor, one floorcovering category with nowhere left to retreat is sheet vinyl, which has fallen out of favor with consumers.
 That’s a shame for builders, because it’s the most affordable hard surface flooring and it performs well.
 It’s most commonly found in utilitarian areas, like laundry rooms.
 Not so much in kitchens these days.